Glaucoma: 11 Most Common Causes

 Because the pressure is technically normal, this kind of glaucoma is generally only identified if optic nerve damage is visible during an eye exam.

 It must nevertheless be treated to prevent future optic nerve damage.
-Fortunately, most therapies for other forms of glaucoma that balance out the fluid in the eye also effectively control normal-tension glaucoma.
+Fortunately, most therapies for other forms of this condition that balance out the fluid in the eye also effectively control normal-tension glaucoma.

 4. Congenital or childhood glaucoma